TACITVS/Crypto_QR_Code/README.md

 ## Features

-- **Strong encryption** – AES-256-GCM with PBKDF2-HMAC key derivation and a
+- **Strong encryption** – AES-256-GCM with Argon2id key derivation by default
-  configurable work factor.
+  (PBKDF2 remains available for compatibility) and configurable work factors.
 - **Mnemonic workflow** – generates 24-word recovery phrases using the `mnemonic` library and exposes checksum helpers.
 - **QR interoperability** – save encrypted payloads as QR code images when